 Manufactured: 1902~1908, 1929-1939

 Wilhelmsdorfer Strasse, Brandenburg

-Factory production almost ceased in 1938, and few were constructed in 1939.
+Factory production slowed to a trickle in 1938, and very few were constructed in 1939.
 The Schell Plan introduced by the Nazis in March 1939 ordered manufacture of motorcycles to cease.

 If you have a query or information about Excelsior motorcycle of Germany please contact us